-As a commercial aerospace program, SNC has extra incentive to develop tools that enable streamlined operations, keeping labor requirements and overhead costs to a minimum.
-The SNC Space Systems team recognized mission planning and execution for the Dream Chaser Cargo System spacecraft presented both unique challenges and great opportunities to rethink and improve upon the traditional operations concepts.
+As a commercial aerospace company, Sierra Space has extra incentive to develop tools that enable streamlined operations, keeping labor requirements and overhead costs to a minimum.
+The flight operations team recognized mission planning and execution for the Dream Chaser Cargo System spacecraft presented both unique challenges and great opportunities to rethink and improve upon the traditional operations concepts.